hashicorp/terraform-website/content/source/docs/enterprise-legacy/packer/builds/starting.html.md

 ---
 layout: "enterprise"
-page_title: "Starting - Packer Builds - Terraform Enterprise"
+page_title: "Starting - Packer Builds - Terraform Enterprise (legacy)"
 sidebar_current: "docs-enterprise-packerbuilds-starting"
 description: |-
   Packer builds can be started in Terraform Enterprise in two ways.
 This post is about how.